List of Qualcomm Snapdragon systems on chips: Snapdragon G series

+The G3x Gen 1 is based on the Snapdragon 888+ as it has the same motherboard code name (Lahaina), the same CPU clusters with higher clock speeds, and the same GPU with a higher clock speed.
+Connectivity options also seem in line.

+In August 2023, Qualcomm announced the Snapdragon G series platform designed for handheld gaming devices.

+On March 19, 2025, Qualcomm revealed the Snapdragon G3 Gen 3, G2 Gen 2, and G1 Gen 2 platforms.

 Bluetooth SoC platforms

 Following Qualcomm's acquisition of CSR in 2015, Qualcomm designs ultra-low-power Bluetooth SoCs under the CSR, QCA and QCC brands for wireless headphones and earbuds.
 Qualcomm has worked with both Amazon and Google on reference designs to help manufacturers develop headsets with support for Alexa, Google Assistant and Google Fast Pair.
 Qualcomm announced the QCC5100 Series at CES 2018.

 On January 28, 2020, the QCC304x and QCC514x SoCs were published as Bluetooth 5.2 certified by the Bluetooth SIG.
 On the previous day Qualcomm published a blog post on LE Audio, referring to the QCC5100 series.
 On March 25, 2020, the BLE Audio QCC304x and QCC514x SoCs were officially announced.